dashaluna/hm-content-toc/README.md

 == Changelog ==

+== Bugs or feature requests ==

+To report bugs or feature requests, [please use Github issues](https://github.com/dashaluna/hm-content-toc/issues).

 == License: GPLv2 or later ==

 This program is free software; you can redistribute it and/or modify